devp128/InsightLens/README.md

 ## Example Queries

 ### Client Profile Queries (MongoDB)
-- "Show me all high risk clients"
+- "Show me the recent transactions for all clients in the last 30 days."
-- "Which clients prefer tech investments?"
-- "Find clients over 40 years old"
-- "List clients in Mumbai with medium risk"
+- "List all clients in Mumbai who prefer tech investments."
+- "Which clients are classified as high risk?"

 ### Portfolio Queries (MySQL)
-- "What are the top 5 portfolios by value?"
+- "What are the top five portfolios of our wealth members?"
-- "Show portfolio breakdown by relationship manager"
+- "Give me the breakup of portfolio values per relationship manager."
+- "Tell me the top relationship managers in my firm"
-- "Which stocks are most popular?"
+- "Which clients are the highest holders of HDFC?"
-- "Calculate total portfolio value per client"

 ---